a13g24/stackedit-dad/Resources.md

 ## Federal

-HUD has a nice *search for an apartment* map that shows private rentals with
+HUD has a nice *search for an apartment* map that shows private rentals at a reduced price.

 [Rental Assistance | HUD.gov / U.S. Department of Housing and Urban Development (HUD)](https://www.hud.gov/topics/rental_assistance)